 6) Umbrella Insurance

-$500,000 in liquid assets is typically the threshold for buying umbrella insurance because most homeowner and car insurance policies go up to a $500,000 liability limit.
+$500,000 in liquid assets is typically the threshold for buying umbrella insurance.
 If your liability limit isn’t $500,00, use your limit to assess the level of liquid assets that determines if you need umbrella insurance.
 You can do this easily by comparing your liability limit to your liquid assets.
 The insurance policy limit needs to be equal to or greater than the liquid assets.

 Other than needing more protection, there’s another reason.
 Buying an umbrella policy holds the insurance company responsible for a larger sum of money.
 In this case, your insurance company is motivated to defend a lawsuit.
 Now the business decision the insurance company makes is likely to be aligned with what you need.